The Pesticides Management Code

 Management Regulatory Agency are to be added to this list.

-NB: Active Ingredient Trade Names of products allowed* inside and
+Note: Active Ingredient Trade Names of products allowed* inside and

 outside establishments governed by the Act respecting childcare centres and